The Journey

 Courses

-AI & Machine Learning with Python: Jan-Apr 2023 Online CCE course
+AI and Machine Learning: Aug-Dec 2024 Online CCE course

-AI/ML is a CCE-PROFICIENCE semester long course aimed to upskill students, researchers & working professionals on Computational Thinking with applications to ML/AI and Data Science in a "Learn-by-Doing" approach.
+AI-ML course is a CCE-PROFICIENCE semester long course, aimed to upskill students, researchers & working professionals on Computational Thinking with applications to ML/AI and Data Science in a "Learn-by-Doing" approach.
 Live lectures will be conducted in the evenings so that regular students from other institutes/colleges and working professionals can participate without affecting their normal schedule.
+CLICK to get the schedule.

 Introduction to Computing for AI & Machine Learning, Jan - Apr 2023 Credits-3:1, DA 203o